Click here for international medical scientific information about Oncology for Healthcare Professionals.

 The value of real-world evidence to clinical practice

-Physicians consider the value of real-world evidence to clinical practice at ESMO 2018.
+Physicians consider the value of real-world evidence to clinical practice.
 Filmed in October 2018 at the European Society for Medical Oncology Congress.

 RealGiDo: a real-world study of afatinib dose adjustment